cantux/XML-Parser/README.md

                     type
 ```

 2. When using xmlreport with the file products.xml and --version, a report will output all unique elements and version number.
+Note that --version should always be provided as the second param...

 example:

 ```
-./xmlreport products.xml --version
+./xmlreport products.xml --version --print-all
 ```

 output: